 For more advanced synchronization scenarios, CSPro has logic functions that can be used to implement data and file synchronizations.
 Using logic, it is possible to synchronize data files, including those associated with external dictionaries, and non-data files over either the Internet or Bluetooth.

-There are four logic functions used for synchronization with a web server:
+There are several logic functions used for synchronization with a server:

 - syncconnect is used to connect to the server and initiate the synchronization session.

 - syncdisconnect is used after synchronizing to end the session.

 - syncdata is used to synchronize cases in CSPro data files with the server.